-For excellent help preparing this supplement, I thank Penn State Law students Michael Bond, Kelson Crawford, Doug Fogle, Rachel Cheasty Sanders, and Jacob Wonn.
+For excellent help preparing this updated edition, I thank Penn State Law student Gabrielle Delanois.
+For excellent work on an earlier edition of this Supplement, I thank Penn State Law students Michael Bond, Kelson Crawford, Doug Fogle, Rachel Cheasty Sanders, and Jacob Wonn.
 I am also grateful for research funding from Penn State Law, a Fall 2019 sabbatical provided by Penn State University, and for the love and support of my family.